euphoriacyberware-ai/DrawThingsQueue/README.md

 # DrawThingsQueue

+A Swift framework that provides a queue-based API for image generation with the [Draw Things](https://drawthings.ai) gRPC server.

+## Overview

-A Swift framework that provides a queue-based API for image generation using [Draw Things](https://drawthings.ai).
-Enqueue generation requests, observe progress with live preview images, and retrieve results using standard Swift concurrency or SwiftUI bindings.
+DrawThingsQueue sits on top of [DrawThingsClient](https://github.com/euphoriacyberware-ai/DT-gRPC-Swift-Client) and turns one-shot generation calls into a managed job queue.
+Enqueue requests, observe progress with live preview images, and retrieve results using standard Swift concurrency or SwiftUI bindings.
+Using it in an app means you don't have to hand-roll job ordering, retries, cancellation, persistence or progress plumbing — the queue handles all of that and your app just reacts to events.

+> ⚠️ **Caution:** This library is capable of generating very large batch jobs which can result in your account being throttled by the Draw Things cloud service if used with "bridge mode".
+It is recommended you only run large batches with local generation.

+## Features

+- **Sequential FIFO processing**: Requests run one at a time in order and the queue auto-starts on the first enqueue
+- **Live progress**: Generation stage, step counts and a live preview image for the in-flight request
+- **Pause / resume**: Manual control, plus automatic pause on connectivity errors with the reason in `lastError`
+- **Retry**: Failed requests can be retried up to a configurable maximum
+- **Reordering**: Move pending requests, ideal for drag-and-drop lists
+- **Cancellation**: Cancel pending or in-progress requests; the gRPC call is cancelled cooperatively
+- **Persistence**: Save pending requests across app restarts with `QueueStorage`
+- **Combine and async/await**: An `events` publisher for lifecycle events and an `AsyncStream` of results
+- **SwiftUI-ready**: `DrawThingsQueue` and `GenerationProgress` are `ObservableObject`s with `@Published` state
+- **Native image types**: Inputs and results are `PlatformImage` (`NSImage`/`UIImage`); DTTensor conversion is handled for you
+- **Control hints**: `HintBuilder` for depth, pose, canny, moodboard and other ControlNet hints

 ## Requirements

-- macOS 14+ / iOS 17+
+- macOS 14.0+ / iOS 17.0+
 - Swift 5.9+
+- Xcode 15.0+
 - A running [Draw Things](https://drawthings.ai) gRPC server

+## Dependencies

+**DrawThings family:**

+- [DrawThingsClient](https://github.com/euphoriacyberware-ai/DT-gRPC-Swift-Client) (DT-gRPC-Swift-Client) — gRPC transport and image conversion

 ## Installation